List of universities in Nigeria

 This is a list of universities in Nigeria.
 Nigeria is organised into 36 states and the Federal Capital Territory.
-As a result of the oil boom years of the 1970s, tertiary level of education was expanded to reach every sub-region of Nigeria.
+As a result of the oil boom years of the 1970s, the tertiary level of education was expanded to reach every sub-region of Nigeria.
 The federal and state governments were previously the only bodies licensed to operate universities.
-Recently, licenses have been granted to individuals, corporate bodies and religious bodies to establish private universities in the country.
+Recently, licenses have been granted to individuals, corporate, and religious bodies to establish private universities in the country.

-The National Universities Commission (NAC) is the major accreditation and regulatory body that enforces uniform standard and sets admissions capacity of every Nigerian university.
+The National Universities Commission (NUC) is the major accreditation and regulatory body that enforces uniform standard and sets admissions capacity of every Nigerian university.